hschmidtchen/ngx-quill-upload-ivy/README.md

 ## Features

 - Written in typescript
-- Bundled in both FESM2015 and UMD formats
+- Bundled in both esm2022 and fesm2022 formats
-- Just 6.4KB (2.4 KB gzipped)
 - Gives you full control over API call, upload to S3 or server as required
 - Supports png, jpg and jpeg for image uploads
 - Supports mp4 and webm for video uploads
 - Supports ```<img>``` tag for image uploads, ```<video>``` tag for video uploads
 - Based on quill-upload by [john-techfox](https://github.com/john-techfox/quill-upload)
+- Based on ngx-quill-upload by [ayush013](https://github.com/ayush013/ngx-quill-upload)

 ## Updates